 Join the voracious local crowd cheering on the Sun Valley Suns hockey team.
 Champions of the Black Diamond Hockey League for the 2015-2016 season, the Suns match up with teams from other ski towns at the new Campion Ice House in Hailey.
 Get to the game early for a good parking spot, a seat, and pint of beer from Sawtooth Brewery.
 Check the 2016/2017 schedule here.

 While Sun Valley is a mountain biker’s remedy for the single track deficit disorder (STDD), why let the cure stop once the snow falls?
-Grab a fat bike and check out the snow biking trails at the Sun Valley Nordic Center and newly opened Bigwood Sports Park.
+Grab a fat bike and check out the snow biking trails at the Sun Valley Nordic Center.
 If commuting is more your style, hop on the Wood River Trail for a flat, groomed trail that runs up and down the valley.
 Fat bike rentals are available at many gear shops in Ketchum.

 Explore the Backcountry on Sled: